baronauta/RayTracer/README.md

 - **`pathtracer`**
   A physically-based renderer that simulates realistic lighting, including global illumination, soft shadows, and reflections.

-  In addition to basic options, pathtracer also supports *antialiasing* (`--samples-per-pixel`).
-This technique reduces variance and visual artifacts caused by color variations at subpixel scale.
-An example comparing images with and without antialiasing can be found in [Feature Gallery](#feature-gallery) section.

 - **`flattracer`**
   A fast, non-photorealistic renderer that returns the surface color and emitted light at the ray intersection.
 It ignores lighting, shadows, and reflections.
   Useful for quick previews, geometry debugging, and visualizing base materials.